 The Statement of financial position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity and are not distinguished between current and non-current.
-All balances are expected to be recovered or settled within twelve months, except for investments in financial assets, managers loan and net assets attributable to unitholders.
+All balances are expected to be recovered or settled within twelve months, except for investments in financial assets, managers loan and financial liabilities at fair value through profit or loss and net assets attributable to unitholders.